aoancea/course-oop/README.md

       * The ***action*** of an object represents what exactly that object can do.
 These actions are also called ***methods*** or ***behaviours***

 ## OOP – Identifying classes from requirements
- * Every project starts with some words or a user story, in short, with a description
+ * Every project starts with some words or a user story.
+In short, with a description
  * Our job is to identify the objects we will use in our application from that description
  * We can start with the nouns and extract the classes from them
  * Let’s see an example: